ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-Set `discoveryRefreshInterval` to `Duration.ZERO` to turn periodic refresh off.
+To disable periodic discovery refresh, set `discoveryRefreshInterval` to `Duration.ZERO`.

 ## Handle discovery failures {id="discovery-errors"}

-Discovery can fail at two very different moments, and they need different handling.
+Discovery failures are handled differently [during application startup](#discovery-errors-startup) and [while the application is running](#discovery-errors-runtime).

 ### At startup {id="discovery-errors-startup"}

-If the first fetch fails, `identityProvider()` throws `OidcDiscoveryException`.
-The exception leaves your module
+If the initial discovery request fails, `identityProvider()` throws `OidcDiscoveryException`.
+The exception leaves your
-function, so **the application does not start**.
+module function, and the application does not start.

-By default, the plugin tries once.
-If your provider is sometimes slow to answer when both start at the same time, raise
+By default, the plugin makes one discovery attempt.
+If your provider may be temporarily unavailable during startup, increase
-the attempt count:
+the number of attempts:

 ```kotlin
 val oidc = install(Oidc) {